backdrop-contrib/materialize/README.md

 MATERIALIZE
 ---------------------

 Materialize is a "pretty" theme for something nice for websites out of the box.
-It is pretty heavy and may not be a good base theme.
-It uses:
+It has a lot of "bells and whistles" and may not be a "lightweight, basic standard theme".

-- default Backdrop layouts
-- Materialize CSS framework based on Google Material Design for that Android/GMail look
+- this theme uses Materialize CSS framework based on Google Material Design for that Android/GMail look.

-- a single CSS file for casual web developers OR
-- SASS stylesheets using libSASS and Grunt for workflow

-- settings page for serve local style/script files OR
-- serve style/script files from Cloudflare CDN

-- settings page to manually select which Javascript files/components you want to use OR
-- you can dig into the code to use .info files and SASS imports instead

-- a mobile-friendly menu built in
-- custom CSS form elements for easier mobile usage
-- through SASS and grunt watch, this theme enables LiveReload which automatically refreshes the page you are working on whenever you make a CSS, SASS or Javascript alteration and save.
-It is basically the same speed of development as directly typing CSS declarations into the browser using something like Firebug or Devtools.

-- (disabled by default/not tested yet) Bourbon SASS mixins
-- (disabled by default/not tested yet) the Color module UI for changing theme colors

 "Created and designed by Google, Material Design is a design language that combines the classic principles of successful design along with innovation and technology."
-Implemented by a team of students from Carnegie Mellon University.
+Materialize, the general implementation was made by a team of students from Carnegie Mellon University.

+- novices can edit the css/style.css file to alter the appearence of your website.

+- or front end developers can use the libSASS, liveReload, NPM and Grunt built-in tools for a styling workflow

+- novices can use the Responsive Menus or Mobile Navigation modules (downloaded separately) for dropdown or mobile-friendly main menu.

+- or front end developers can theme their own menus without needing to un-theme existing menu CSS

+- sliders, custom fonts and other theme features do not come with this theme and you are encouraged to incorporate separate modules for each page feature that you wish to have.

+- a website needing "magic" or "to use 2016 trends" is a good example of how to use this theme.

+- a financial news website is probably not a good fit for this theme.

+- this theme contains checkboxes to serve base style/script files from your site or from Cloudflare CDN

+- this theme contains checkboxes to serve modernizr script for browser feature detection, jquery-validate for form validation, fastclick for mobile tapping, and hammer for touch based events.
+You must provide the custom integration for each.

+- this theme contains easy UI background-image settings for Juiced layouts.

+- Color module support is not active.

 CONTENTS OF THIS FILE
 ---------------------